Tip #489: Is Heutagogy the Next Best Focus in Training?

 “In education, heutagogy, a term coined by Stewart Hase of Southern Cross University and Chris Kenyon in Australia, is the study of self-determined learning.
 The notion is an expansion and reinterpretation of andragogy, and it is possible to mistake it for the same.
 However, there are several differences between the two that mark one from the other.

 “Heutagogy places specific emphasis on learning how to learn, double loop learning, universal learning opportunities, a non-linear process, and true learner self-direction.
-So, for example, whereas andragogy focuses on the best ways for people to learn, heutagogy also requires that educational initiatives include the improvement of people’s actual learning skills themselves, learning how to learn as well as just learning a given subject itself.
+So, for example, andragogy focuses on the best ways for people to learn.
+Heutagogy also requires that educational initiatives include the improvement of people’s actual learning skills themselves.
+They need to learn how to learn as well as just learning a given subject itself.

-“Similarly, whereas andragogy focuses on structured education, in heutagogy all learning contexts, both formal and informal, are considered.”
-[All bold print and underlining is mine.]
+“Similarly, whereas andragogy focuses on structured education, heutagogy considers all learning contexts, both formal and informal.”
+[All bold and italicized print are mine.]

-Androgogy focuses on developing competency, while heutagogy also focuses on developing capability.
+Androgogy focuses on developing competency.
+Heutagogy also focuses on developing capability.

 I love the idea of improving people’s learning skills.
 The pace of change in our lives necessitates the ability to learn and learn quickly.